Books about Topaz

 Hamamoto, Darrell Y., ed.
 Blossoms in the Desert.
 So.
 San Francisco, CA: Giant Horse Printing Co., 2003.
 Personal accounts from the 1945 class of Topaz High School.

 Hibi, Hisako.
 Peaceful painter: memoirs of an issei woman artist Hisako Hibi.
 Berkeley, CA: Heyday Books, 2004.
-Hisako and her husband were artists who worked at the Topaz Art School.
+Hisako and her husband were artists who taught at the Topaz Art School.

 Irons, Peter, ed.
 Justice at War: The story of the Japanese American internment cases.
 New York: Oxford University Press.
 1983.
 Discusses the Fred Korematsu Supreme Court case.